 I.COMMUNICATION Competencies: The Technical Standards include the ability to communicate effectively with a wide variety of individuals.
 Rationale: communication competencies include knowledge, attitude, and skills necessary to provide quality and safe patient care in all healthcare settings.
 Examples of communication competencies include, without limitation, the ability to:

-- communicate clearly in English, in a professional and sensitive manner, to patients or to a patient language interpreter ( if the patient and/or family members/significant others do not speak English), and their family members/significant others, health team members, faculty,and peers of diverse ethnic, religious, and cultural backgrounds in professional nursing practice settings as well as in the academic setting.
+- communicate clearly in English, professionally and sensitively, to patients or a patient language interpreter ( if the patient and/or family members/significant others do not speak English), and their family members/significant others, health team members, faculty, and peers of diverse ethnic, religious, and cultural backgrounds in professional nursing practice settings as well as in the academic setting.

-- elicit accurate information from patients, family member/significant others, health team members, and/or faculty related to a patient’s medical history and current status necessary to adequately and effectively evaluate a patient’s condition.
+- elicit accurate information from patients, family members/significant others, health team members, and/or faculty related to a patient’s medical history and current status necessary to adequately and effectively evaluate a patient’s condition.